As I Lay Dying (The Vampire Diaries)

-"As I Lay Dying" is the 22 episode and last of the second season of The CW television series, The Vampire Diaries and the 44th episode of the series overall.
-It originally aired on May 12, 2011.
-The episode was written by Turi Meyer, Al Septien and Michael Narducci and directed by John Behring.
+"As I Lay Dying" is the twenty-second and season finale episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 44th of the series.
+It aired on The CW on May 12, 2011.
+The episode was written by consulting producers Turi Meyer and Al Septien and executive story editor Michael Narducci, while supervising producer John Behring acted as director.

 Plot

 Elena (Nina Dobrev) tries to deal with Jenna's (Sara Canning) death while Damon (Ian Somerhalder) asks for her forgiveness for feeding her his blood.
 He admits that he was wrong for doing this but Elena tells him that she needs her time.
 Damon returns to the Salvatore house and tries to kill himself but Stefan (Paul Wesley) stops him and locks him in the basement telling him that they will find a cure for the werewolf bite.

 Elijah (Daniel Gillies) demands from Klaus (Joseph Morgan) to keep his word and tell him where the bodies of their family are but Klaus is not willing to reveal him that info right away.
 In the meantime, Stefan calls Alaric (Matt Davis) to inform him that Damon is dying and he asks for his help.
 Then Stefan goes to Bonnie (Kat Graham) so they can ask the dead witches how they can cure Damon.
 Emily Bennett (Bianca Lawson) talks via Bonnie and tells Stefan that there is nothing he can do but through their conversation, Stefan can see that she is lying.
 Bonnie comes back and tells Stefan that she heard the witches saying Klaus' name.

 Elena, Caroline (Candice Accola) and Jeremy (Steven R. McQueen) try to have a normal day after everything that happened but Stefan comes to tell Elena about Damon and that he needs to go and find Klaus for the cure.
 In the meantime, Damon starts having illusions because of the werewolf bite.
 Stefan gets to Alaric's apartment to find Klaus and ask for his help.
 Klaus arrives with Elijah and while Elijah waits for Klaus to tell him where the rest of his family is, Klaus stabs him with the dagger to “reunite” him with the others.